John-1972/portfolio/README.md

-# portfolio
+# My portfolio page
-My portfolio page
+A page to showcase the projects that are stored in this Github account.